Styrax grandifolius: Etymology

+The specific epithet (grandifolius) is derived from the Latin words grandis meaning "large" and folium meaning "leaf".

 Uses

 Bigleaf snowbell can be easily propagated via leaf cutting.
 Styrax grandifolius can be used as an ornamental plant due to its showy and copious flowers, though its use ornamentally is limited, outside of botanical gardens.

 Taxonomy

 The Styrax genus was original described by Linnaeus in 1753.
 William Aiton a Scottish botanist described Styrax grandifolius in 1789.
 There are 130 different members of the Styrax genus mostly from Eastern and Southeast Asia, and there are five species from North America.
 This genus is made up of small to medium-sized trees and large shrubs.
 Some authors use the synonym Styrax grandifolia for the same plant.

 Styrax grandifolius can often be confused with Styrax americanus, because they have similar ranges and appearance.
 A notable difference being a difference in leaf size, Styrax grandifolius has larger leaves than Styrax americanus.

-Distribution and Habitat
+Distribution and habitat

 Styrax grandifoliusis a plant species native to the southeastern United States, ranging from Virginia south to Florida and west to Texas and Missouri. and is most commonly found in upland forests of the southeast piedmont.
 Bigleaf snowbells grow in shaded areas, open mesic upland forests, or in the vicinity of floodplains. often on well- drained slopes.

 These plants can grow in many different kinds of soil conditions, such as rocky clay, sandy soil on hillsides, to gravelly soil. they also have broad pH tolerance, being able to grow in soil with a pH from 5-7, and often found in a wide elevation range from as low as approximately 90 ft. to as high as 1,300 ft.
 Despite Styrax grandifolius being able to grow in several different soil types, conditions, and deal with moderate disturbance as well as some types of forest fires.
 They have a low tolerance for saturated soil and direct sunlight, which is why its often found as an under story plant.